croessner/nauthilus-website/docs/guides/tuning-ldap-and-lua.md

 ## Scoped IPs in Lua

-When Lua features aggregate client IPs, use scoped identifiers instead of raw addresses if privacy-address churn or NAT noise distorts the data.
+When Lua environment sources aggregate client IPs, use scoped identifiers instead of raw addresses if privacy-address churn or NAT noise distorts the data.

 Current config paths: